 It was on a November night that I headed with my guest at RYU Westmount.
 I had a delicious sake while my guest preferred a delicious white wine.
 We made a special request, we did not want pollock (a fish that serves as a replacement for crab), preferring real crab meat.

 We started our meal with a delicious miso soup to fight the mixture of rain and snow that fell on the city during this evening.
 Adding to the soup, the always delicious edamames and a wakame salad as supplements.

 For the main course, we had several sushi, including a mixture of various makis (paradise, truffle salmon and wasabi scallop), nigiri salmon, tuna and yellowfin tuna.
 We also had Hamachi Jalapeno sashimi and a Wagyu carpaccio.
 Everything was just perfect.
 Do not forget that the different sushi is made by hand, so wasabi is put between the different layers of sushi, taste before adding more wasabi to your bite.

 You will also find delicious poke.
 As dessert, if I remember correctly, it was a matcha pie.
 Delicious with a tea.
 It was a perfect finale.

 You can also order and RYU has made it a point not to include plastic in their packaging, and use as far as possible, fish from sustainable fishing and whose origins are verified.
-In a challenge of responsible consumption, it would be interesting for RYU to be present on the GOLO platform which invites people to pick up their order or have it delivered by electric vehicles.

 Thanks to the RYU Westmount team for hosting.